deta/cloud-docs/docs/cli/auth.md

 ### Deta Access Tokens

 The deta cli also authenticates with deta access tokens.
-You can create an access token under the `Settings` view at `https://web.deta.sh/home/:your_username/` (also accessible by clicking the blue left caret `<` from the nav bar in a project's view).
+You can create an access token under the `Settings` tab in your dashboard(https://web.deta.sh).
 The access tokens are **valid for a year**.

 :::note
 The access token can only be retreived once after creation.
 Please, store it in a safe place after the token has been created.